Top Menu

 2. CUT ALONG YOUR DESIRED LINE

-Use the half-moon edger to cut all along that line you're following.
+Use the half-moon edger to cut all along the line you're following.
 Use your foot to push hard on either side of the top little plates of the edger to bring it straight down into the ground, cutting the turf.

 How to edge flower beds